 Paved Paradise: How Parking Explains the World by Henry Grabar

 Parking lots.
 Parking structures.
 Parking spots.
 They take a lot of planning and prime real estate for empty cars.
 Yet so much is determined by this necessity: building design, housing affordability, shaping the economy, and more.
-Go park at your local library and checkout this book!
+Go park at your local library and check–out this book!